 True equine knowledge can only be acquired from the horses themselves, and I continue to cultivate my natural ability of listening to what each horse has to tell me.
 I live my life as an equine advocate, dedicated to helping the horses through reconnecting them with their souls, as well as educating their human guardians about the equine spirit and how to be with them in connection and understanding.

-I am a creator in many forms; in addition to working with animals, I am also a writer, musician, and artist.
+I am a creator in many forms; in addition to working with animals, I am also a folk singer-songwriter, poet, and artist.